emiiruth/Image_Processing_API/readme.txt

 In order to build the server, run "npm run build"
 In order to start the server, run "npm run start"
 In order to test, run "npm run test"

-EDIT: RESUBMIT
--implemented __dirname so resizing functionality should work on any computer, not just mine -moved everything but express and sharp out of the dependencies and into dev dependencies -used supertest to make a get request in my test instead of relying on server being running -checked and corrected all callbacks and functions to have explicitly typed parameters and return.